Chris Carruthers: Bristol Rovers

 After returning he only managed to play one match before being loaned out again on 24 March 2005, this time to League Two club Bristol Rovers, until the end of the season.
 He made his debut two days later as a substitute on 79 minutes in a 2–1 victory away to Notts County.
 He stated his desire to stay at the club long-term in April, saying "I do need a change, just to get myself going again really because it has been disappointing not playing."
 He made his first start for the club in a 4–0 away defeat against Scunthorpe United on 30 April.
 The loan expired in May after playing five times and he again expressed his desire to stay at the club.
 Wycombe Wanderers agreed to sign Carruthers on a two-year contract on a free transfer on 16 June and Rovers manager Ian Atkins revealed his disappointment at not signing him, saying "He was high on my list.
 There are not many players who can play left-back, wing-back or as out-and-out wingers".
 However, after speaking to Atkins and being guaranteed regular football, he decided to join Rovers instead on 29 June.

 Carruthers scored for the first time in 2005–06 with the winning goal in a 1–0 victory away to Grimsby Town on 10 December 2005 after scoring from a free kick on 80 minutes.
 He played regularly after signing permanently, appearing in 45 matches and scoring once in his first full season at the club.
 Ahead of 2006–07, Carruthers said "We've got a good set of players and have proved that – especially away against some of the top sides.
 We're capable of getting results; we just need to get that consistency".
-He played in an FA Cup fourth round match against Championship team Derby County on 27 January 2007, in which he cleared an Arturo Lupoli header off the line, although Rovers lost 1–0.
+He played in an FA Cup fourth round match against Championship team Derby County on 27 January 2007, in which he cleared a header by Arturo Lupoli off the line, although Rovers lost 1–0.
 He played in both legs of Rovers' play-off semi-final victory over Lincoln City, which finished 7–4 on aggregate.
-He played in the 2007 League Two play-off Final at Wembley Stadium on 26 May, which Rovers won 3–1 against Shrewsbury Town, thus earning promotion to League One.
+He played in the 2007 League Two play-off final at Wembley Stadium on 26 May, which Rovers won 3–1 against Shrewsbury Town, thus earning promotion to League One.
 He finished the season with 54 appearances and agreed a new one-year contract with the club in July.

 Carruthers came on as a substitute on 76 minutes in a 2–2 draw away to Premier League team Fulham on 6 January 2008.
 By February, he had been dislodged at left-back by Joe Jacobson, although he made a return to the team for a 2–0 home victory over Cheltenham Town after Jacobson was unavailable for selection.
 He made one more appearance before the end of 2007–08, a 1–1 draw at home to Northampton on 12 March, finishing the season with 24 appearances.
 He was released by the club in May.